troychaplin/comma-sense/README.md

 1. Upload the `comma-sense` folder to `/wp-content/plugins/`
 2. Activate through the WordPress admin
-3. Add a Table block (or the Comma Sense variation) in the block editor
+3. Add a Table block, or search "CSV" in the inserter for the **Comma Sense** variation

 ## Usage

-1. Select a Table block in the editor
+1. Insert a **Table** block, or search "CSV" in the inserter for the **Comma Sense** variation
-2. Open the **Comma Sense** panel in the block inspector sidebar
-3. Click **Upload CSV** and select a file from the Media Library
+2. With the block selected, choose **Select CSV file** — from the upload placeholder in the block, or the **CSV Data Source** panel in the inspector sidebar — and pick a file from the Media Library
-4. The table populates automatically
+3. The table populates automatically and stays read-only while synced
-5. Adjust **Rows per page** or toggle pagination as needed
+4. Adjust **Rows per page** or toggle pagination in the **Pagination** panel
-6. Hit **Refresh** anytime to re-sync from the linked CSV
+5. **Refresh** re-syncs the editor preview from the linked file; **Replace** swaps in a different CSV
-7. Use **Unlink** to disconnect the CSV and return to a standard table
+6. **Detach** disconnects the CSV and returns the block to a standard, editable Table block

 ## Development

 Built with [`@wordpress/scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) and [PapaParse](https://www.papaparse.com/) for CSV parsing.

+The editor code (`src/`) is bundled by `@wordpress/scripts` into `build/`.
+The frontend pagination (`modules/view.js`) is a hand-authored Interactivity API ES module — it is **not** bundled; it is enqueued directly as a script module and resolves `@wordpress/interactivity` at runtime via WordPress's import map.

 ```bash
 # Install dependencies